moabukar/tech-vault/README.md

 - What are c-groups and namespaces in Linux?
 - What is Docker and how does it work?
 - When do I use Docker Compose vs Docker Swarm and K8s?
 - What is a Dockerfile used for?
 - Can you explain the basic components of a Dockerfile?
+    - What is a FROM in a Dockerfile used for?
+    - What is a COPY in a Dockerfile used for?
+    - What is a ADD in a Dockerfile used for?
+    - What is a CMD & ENTRTPOINT in a Dockerfile used for?
 - How is a container different from a virtual machine?

 Container Orchestration (Kubernetes = K8s):